each/draft-aname/draft-ietf-dnsop-aname.md

 ## ANAME queries

-There are three cases:
+When a server receives an query for type ANAME, there are three
+possibilities:

-  * The query resolved to an ANAME record, and the server has the target address records; any target address records SHOULD be added to the additional section.
+  * The query resolved to an ANAME record, and the server has the target address records; any target address records SHOULD be added to the Additional section.

-  * The query resolved to an ANAME record, and the server does not have the target address records; any sibling address records SHOULD be added to the additional section.
+  * The query resolved to an ANAME record, and the server does not have the target address records; any sibling address records SHOULD be added to the Additional section.

-  * The query did not resolve to an ANAME record; any would-be sibling address records SHOULD be added to the additional section.
+  * The query did not resolve to an ANAME record; any address records with the same owner name SHOULD be added to the Additional section of the NOERROR response.

-When adding address records to the additional section, the server SHOULD include a DNSSEC proof of nonexistence for missing address records if the zone is signed.
+When adding address records to the Additional section, if not all address types are present and the zone is signed, the server SHOULD include a DNSSEC proof of nonexistence for the missing address types.

 # Substituting ANAME sibling address records {#subst}